X restricts access to the account of the mayor of Istanbul imprisoned after the request of Turkey - ExBulletin

 The authorities also judged that because Imamoglu is currently detained, his account is not directly managed by him and therefore constitutes a threat to public order.

-Imamoglu, considered the main challenger of the opposition of the 22 -year -old rule of Erdogans, was Arrested on March 19 and imprisoned for corruption.
+Imamoglu, considered the main challenger of the Erdogan's 22 -year -old rule, was arrested on March 19 and imprisoned for corruption.
 He was appointed as the Party of the Republican People, or CHP presidential candidate when he was in detention.

-His arrest was largely considered a political motivation, although the government insists on the judiciary of the turkey is independent and without political influence.
-This sparked generalized demonstrations calling for its release and the end of democratic turkeys under the decline under Erdogan.
+His arrest was largely considered a political motivation, although the government insists on the Turkey's judicial system is independent and without political influence.
+This sparked generalized demonstrations calling for its release and at the end of the democratic decline in Turkey under Erdogan.

-Despite his detention, Imamoglu had remained active on social networks.
-Opposition politicians criticized the restriction as an assault attack on freedom of expression in Türkiye.

 |